SublimeText-Markdown/MarkdownEditing/README.md

 ### Manual Installation

 1. In Sublime Text, open the menu "Preferences" -> "Browse Packages...".
 This is the Sublime Text Packages directory.
-2. [Download and unzip](https://github.com/SublimeText-Markdown/MarkdownWiki/archive/master.zip) or [clone](https://help.github.com/articles/cloning-a-repository/) this repository to a directory `MarkdownWiki` in the Sublime Text Packages directory.
+2. Download and unzip from [GitHub]](https://github.com/) or [clone](https://help.github.com/articles/cloning-a-repository/) this repository to a directory `MarkdownWiki` in the Sublime Text Packages directory.
 3. The folder structure should look like `.../Sublime Text 3/Packages/MarkdownWiki/[files]`.
 4. Restart Sublime Text to complete installation.
 Open a Markdown file.
 The features listed below should now be available.